-Do you need child care full-time, part-time or only once in a while?
-If part-time, will the days and hours be the same each week, or will you need flexibility?
+Do you need full-time, part-time or occasional child care?
+If it isn't full-time, will the days and hours change each week?

-What hours do you need your child care to be available?
-(Don't forget to include your travel time if needed.)
+What hours do you need your child to be in care?
+(Don't forget to include your travel time to and from if it isn't in your home.)

 How much can you afford to spend on child care each month?